Profits / Investments

 -

-Fossil-fuels “are likely to become stranded assets, and investors don’t want to be left holding the bag.”
+Fossil-fuels may "become stranded assets, and investors don’t want to be left holding the bag.”

 -

-If these fuels "need to stay in the ground", money for oil and coal "is inflating a multi-trillion-dollar bubble.”
+If the fuels "need to stay in the ground”, $ for oil and coal "is inflating a multi-trillion-dollar bubble.”

 -